LIParadise/xv6-riscv/Chapter-3.10-notes.md

 So why exactly `sfence.vma` _after_ `csrw satp`?

+It's actually not that complicated: just make sure that instruction is at both [before and after](https://github.com/riscv/riscv-isa-manual/discussions/1959#discussioncomment-12820820) the root page table `satp` change.
+In XV6's case, it's the `trampoline` (`kernel/trampoline.S`) piece of code that got mapped multiple times: kernel direct VA in the `.text` region, kernel high VA, and in each process's user address space high VA; aside from the direct VA, all of other mappings, which are exactly what we care about, are using `TRAMPOLINE`.

 ### `uservec` (`kernel/trampoline.S`)

 The first step diving into kernel, i.e. right before `usertrap`.